 The Coca-Cola Company has faced several lawsuits in the past from former employees in Ohio and throughout the nation, who have made asbestos exposure claims.

 Coca-Cola employees may have been exposed to the fibers from asbestos, which can become lodged in the lungs, and may cause permanent damage, and in some cases, deadly tumors.
 Inhaling asbestos fibers has been proven to directly cause lung cancer and other disorders, including mesothelioma.

-Nearly any former worker at the Coca-Cola Bottling Works in Cincinnati could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.
+Nearly any former worker at the Coca-Cola Cincinnati Bottling Works could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.